TwitchPlaysPokemon/pokecat/pokesetspec.md

   : Defaults to `false`, except for Pokémon with `shiny` set to `true`, where it defaults to `true`.
 If `true`, the Pokémon will be treated as non-existent, conceiling its existence.
 Can be used to not spoil Shinies for example.

 **rarity**
   : Defaults to `1.0`.
-Multiplier for the chance this set gets chosen by RNG.
+Multiplier for the chance this set gets chosen by RNG, relative to other sets of the same species.
 Values smaller than `1.0` cause this set to be selected less often.
 Values greater than `1.0` cause this set to be selected more often.
 For example `2.0` doubles this set's chance to get picked.
   : `0` means RNG will never choose this set.
 Can be used for token-bid-only sets.

 **ball**